• Skip to primary navigation

 Many miso ramen recipes direct you to make a large quantity of dashi, which lasts just a few days in the refrigerator and, at most, a few months in the freezer.
 But the ingredients to make dashi will keep for a long time in your pantry, if stored in a well sealed container in a cool dry place.
 Opened bonito flakes for 6 months to 1 year and dried seaweed / kelp even longer, when stored properly.

 This simplified method is weeknight easy because it includes all of the miso ramen broth elements at once: the meat broths, the dashi and the tare ingredients.
-So that you can make just enough Miso Ramen Broth (or Shoyu Ramen Broth) for one meal or double or triple the recipe if you want leftovers.
-And it's easy to adjust the flavors to suit your tastes and to keep all of the recipe ingredients on hand to make a fresh batch whenever a craving strikes.
+So that you can make just enough Miso Ramen Broth (or Shoyu Ramen Broth) for one meal or double or triple the recipe if you want leftovers (perfect for my simple Homemade Ramen).
+And it’s easy to adjust the flavors to suit your tastes and to keep all of the recipe ingredients on hand to make a fresh batch whenever a craving strikes.

 What You'll Need to Make a Miso Ramen Bowl